PDBe-KB/pdbe-pisa-json/README.md

-## PISA-lite
+## PISA
-PISA-lite (Protein Interfaces, surfaces and assemblies) is a softaware developed for the investigation of macromolecular interfaces (such as proteins, DNA/RNA and ligands) and for the identification of probable quaternary structures or assemblies.
+PISA (Protein Interfaces, surfaces and assemblies) is a software developed for the investigation of macromolecular interfaces (such as proteins, DNA/RNA and ligands) and for the identification of probable quaternary structures or assemblies.

 PISA can perfom the following tasks :